Business-Wizard/Passwords_Leak_Analysis/README.md

 I have analyzed a dataset of ten million unique passwords in an attempt to answer the questions above.
 \
-The dataset used for this first project comes from the [10-million passwords](https://xato.net/today-i-am-releasing-ten-million-passwords-b6278bbe7495) dataset generously published by [Mark Burnett](https://medium.com/@m8urnett/about)[^Mark]
+The dataset used for this first project comes from the [10-million passwords](https://xato.net/today-i-am-releasing-ten-million-passwords-b6278bbe7495) dataset generously published by Mark Burnett <sup name="ft6">[6](#mark)</sup>

-This dataset had only the password plaintext available as a feature, so all analysis had to occur from creating new features, the code for which has been provided. <sep>[pipeline](#pipeline)</sep>
+This dataset had only the password plaintext available as a feature, so all analysis had to occur from creating new features, the code for which has been provided.

 Features Created

    1. length of password
    2. count of character types used
       - lowercase, numbers, uppercase, symbols